No matter what trade you’re in, we all face a common issue… Not being paid on time. Or sometimes, not even getting paid at all!

 If you still find you’re having payment issues, try providing some incentives to your customers.

-A great option is to incentivize people by charging interest on any overdue accounts, or by refusing to continue on with the job until their bill is paid.
+A great option is to incentivize people by charging interest on any overdue accounts, or by refusing to continue with the job until their bill is paid.

 By signing up with a platform such as Pencil, you can stick to your work and leave the payment collection to us.